pavan8858/Spotify-clone/README.md

 # Spotify-clone
-Spotify clone by using html &amp; css
+Spotify clone by using html &amp; css.